TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception

-Inspired by \cite{nerf, neus, lidar_nerf_1, lidar_nerf_2, lidar_nerf_3}, we propose the Temporal Neural Field to represent the 3D scene around the autonomous vehicle at different timestamp $t$, which is the basis for LiDAR point clouds rendering.
-As shown in Fig.~\ref{figure: pipeline of proposed method}, the goal of Temporal Neural Field is to inference the signed distance value \cite{sdf_1, sdf_2} for a point $\mathbf{p}$ in 3D space at timestamp $t$.
-Given the location of a specific point $\mathbf{p}=[x,y,z]\in\mathbb{R}^3$ at timestamp $t$, we first query the feature $\mathbf{f}_{\text{p}}\in\mathbb{R}^{\hat{d}}$ at $\mathbf{p}$ with $\hat{\mathbf{P}}_t$ by trilinear interpolation $f^{\text{tri}}$ implemented by Pytorch \cite{pytorch}:
+We propose to use Neural field to represent the 3D scene around the autonomous vehicle at different timestamp $t$, which is the basis for LiDAR point clouds rendering.
+Previous work \cite{nerf, neus, lidar_nerf_1, lidar_nerf_2, lidar_nerf_3} design neural field for image modality and neglect both LiDAR characteristic and temporal information.
+On the contrary, we propose Temporal LiDAR Neural Field.
+As shown in Fig.~\ref{figure: pipeline of proposed method}, the goal of Temporal LiDAR Neural Field is to infer the geometry features and the signed distance value \cite{sdf_1, sdf_2} for a point $\mathbf{p}$ in 3D space at timestamp $t$.
+Given the location of a specific point $\mathbf{p}=[x,y,z]\in\mathbb{R}^3$ at timestamp $t$, we first query the feature $\mathbf{f}_{\text{p}}\in\mathbb{R}^{\hat{d}}$ at $\mathbf{p}$ with $\hat{\mathbf{P}}_t$ by trilinear interpolation $f^{\text{tri}}$ implemented in Pytorch \cite{pytorch}: